-The infrared remote requires that the operator of remote be in visual line of sight of the receiver that is on the control panel, where as the Radio Frequency remote can operate the control panel from anywhere (as long as the receiver is in the range) In addition to arming/disarming the control can support many other functions which may not be available (or even desired) in every control panel.
+The infrared remote requires that the operator of the remote be in visual line of sight of the receiver that is on the control panel, whereas the Radio Frequency remote can operate the control panel from anywhere (as long as the receiver is in the range) In addition to arming/disarming the control can support many other functions which may not be available (or even desired) in every control panel.

 All controls should be equipped with sufficient battery standby to operate the system for the maximum duration of outages you are likely to experience in your area.
 Do remember that the chargeable battery deteriorates with time.
 The life of a chargeable battery is normally half after one year of usage and requires replacement after 18 months.
 The amount of batteries needed depends upon the type and amount of devices used and how long you want the system to function without normal electrical power.

-Lets look at a typical zone layout for a control panel so that you can understand the way it is wired and programmed works.
+Let’s look at a typical zone layout for a control panel so that you can understand the way it is wired and programmed works.

-ZONE 1 – (DELAY): This zone is where the doors from which most often enter and exit are.
+ZONE 1 – (DELAY): This zone is where the doors from which most often enter and exit is.
 When you turn your security alarm on, the exit delay will start a timer (programmed to your specifications, if requested) allowing you time to get out.
 Once the exit time has expired, (usually about 30-60 seconds.) the security alarm will be in the on or “armed” condition.

 When you return to your home or business and enter through the delay doors, an entry timer begins.
 This timer is usually set at about 15-30 seconds.
 You do not want to have a long entry time as a burglar entering through a delay zone has the same amount of time in your protected area before the security alarm goes off.
 During this time you would go to the nearest keypad and enter your code to turn your alarm off.